 Why Account-Based Alignment Works

 Account based strategies work because they incorporate everything B2B marketing and sales teams do to target, close, and grow the best possible accounts.
-Account based strategies are not only personalized, they leverage basic human emotions and group dynamics for more effective selling.
+Account based strategies are not only personalized, but they also leverage basic human emotions and group dynamics for more effective selling.

 B2B purchases always close faster with organizational buy-in.
 Well-orchestrated account based strategies share a few fundamental characteristics.